Pablo-source/Text_classification_model/README.md

 # Targets: how to build pipelines in R

-This is a new project to practise and learn how to use Targets pcakge to automate pipelines in R. I will start testing it with univariate time series models.
+This is a new project to practise and learn how to use Targets package to automate pipelines in R. I will start testing it with univariate time series models.

 It allows to practise several skills: